Ludwig Derleth: Work

-Derleth published his first poems in Stefan George's Blättern für die Kunst and in the Berlin-based arts magazine Pan.
+From 1896 to 1910, Derleth published his first poems in the Berlin-based arts magazine Pan and in Stefan George's Blätter für die Kunst.

 In 1904 he published his Proklamationen ("Proclamations") which called for a reformed and reorganized Catholicism based on a revolutionary, Nietzschean hierarchy and "purity".
-Much of Derleth's work was anti-humanistic in tone, and advocated an almost-totalitarian vision of Christianity that was both idealistic and militant in character.
-Proklamationen caused detractors and critics to occasionally label his work as "proto-Nazi" or fascistic.
+Much of Derleth's early work was anti-humanistic in tone, and advocated an almost-totalitarian vision of Christianity that was both idealistic and militant in character.
+An updated edition of Proklamationen was published in 1919.
+It is believed that fellow author Thomas Mann's interactions with Derleth during this period inspired his 1904 short story "Beim Propheten" ("At the Prophet's"), as well as characters in his novella Gladius Dei (1902) and Doktor Faustus (1947).